 $81,600,000

-The screenplay showcases how the MASH unit makes use of strong wit and exaggerated pranks to deal with the horrors of war.
+The screenplay skillfully depicts how the MASH unit uses sharp wit and exaggerated pranks to cope with the grim realities of war.

-Add to that the fact that the screenplay carried socio-political commentary.
-Mash, which thrives on its lead performances, went on to win the Grand Prix du Festival International du Film.
-It also received five Academy Award nominations, winning one for the Best Adapted Screenplay.
+Beyond its humor, "Mash" delivers insightful socio-political commentary and is elevated by its impressive lead performances.
+The film earned the Grand Prix du Festival International du Film and received five Academy Award nominations, ultimately winning one for Best Adapted Screenplay.

 ComedyDramaSport